Correlation Between Bank of San and 1st Capital

 Returns

-The main advantage of trading using opposite Bank of San Francisco and 1st Capital positions is that it hedges away some unsystematic risk.
-Because of two separate transactions, even if Bank of San Francisco position performs unexpectedly, 1st Capital can make up some of the losses.
+The main advantage of trading using opposite Bank of San and 1st Capital positions is that it hedges away some unsystematic risk.
+Because of two separate transactions, even if Bank of San position performs unexpectedly, 1st Capital can make up some of the losses.
 Pair trading also minimizes risk from directional movements in the market.
 For example, if an entire industry or sector drops because of unexpected headlines, the short position in 1st Capital will offset losses from the drop in 1st Capital's long position.

 The idea behind Bank of San and 1st Capital Bank pairs trading is to make the combined position market-neutral, meaning the overall market's direction will not affect its win or loss (or potential downside or upside).
 This can be achieved by designing a pairs trade with two highly correlated stocks or equities that operate in a similar space or sector, making it possible to obtain profits through simple and relatively low-risk investment.